 - Replacement value of bicycle accessories and equipment

-If you pursue a lawsuit, you might be able to pursue various non-economic losses, which are not always covered in an insurance claim.
+If you pursue a lawsuit after a bicycle accident, you might be able to claim various non-economic losses, which are not always covered in an insurance claim.
 These losses might include:

 - Pain and suffering